 Whether you work in HR, market research, or management consulting, you can mitigate risks by providing safety training and maintaining a safe work environment.
 Taking these steps could reduce workplace injuries along with insurance rates.

 Workers’ compensation insurance covers employee injuries, but it does not provide coverage for many common business risks.
-Whether you specialize in marketing or management consulting, it's important to consider protection against client injuries, business property damage, and other risks.
-Other recommended policies for consultants include:
+It's important to consider protection against client injuries, business property damage, and other risks with policies such as:

-Professional liability insurance: Also called errors and omissions insurance, this policy covers legal costs related to business mistakes or decisions that resulted in revenue loss and legal action by a client.
+Professional liability insurance: This policy covers legal costs related to business mistakes or decisions that resulted in revenue loss and legal action by a client.
+It's sometimes referred to as errors and omissions insurance (E&O).

-General liability insurance: This policy can cover expenses related to common accidents, including third-party injuries, client property damage, and advertising injuries.
+General liability insurance: This policy covers expenses related to common accidents, including third-party injuries, accidental damage to client property, and advertising injuries.

 Are you ready to safeguard your consulting firm with workers’ compensation insurance or another policy?
 Complete Insureon’s easy online application today.
 Once you find the right policy, you can begin coverage in less than 24 hours.